 Uninsured motorist insurance is a type of car insurance that provides coverage in the event that the other driver in an accident is uninsured.

-The cost of car insurance can vary depending on the type of car being insured.
+The process for filing a car insurance claim can vary depending on the insurance company and the circumstances of the claim.

 Comprehensive insurance covers damages to the insured vehicle from non-collision events, such as theft or natural disasters.

 Collision insurance covers damages to the insured vehicle in case of an accident.